 Posted on Jul 31, 2020 in Editorial.

-What is a memoir?
-At LifeBook, we’re often asked what the difference is between a memoir, an autobiography and a biography – as the world’s leading autobiography service, we should know.
+At LifeBook, we’re often asked what the difference is between a memoir, an autobiography, and a biography – as the world’s leading autobiography service, we should know.

 The term memoir is often used interchangeably with autobiography, but there is a distinction.
-Memoirs are remembering a specific period of one’s life, rather than an account of one’s whole life.
+A memoir is a chronicle of stories written from an author’s perspective, remembering a specific period of their life, rather than an account of their whole life.
 Angela’s Ashes, the famous memoir by Frank McCourt, is a great example – it focuses just on his childhood in New York and Ireland, rather than his whole life.

-There’s a reason so many people of note choose to have their autobiography, or biography, published.
-It guarantees that their story is immortalised for people who would never otherwise have a chance to learn about their life.
+There’s a reason so many people of note choose to have their autobiography, biography, or memoirs published.
+It guarantees that their story is immortalised for people who would otherwise never have a chance to learn about their life.
 And there’s a reason that autobiographies are almost always printed in books – longevity.

 It’s easy to think that every moment of our lives is being recorded – we have Facebook timelines full of memories and photo albums on our phones brimming with holiday snaps and grandchildren playing.
 Social media can be home to years of conversations and interactions, and it can be a good record of everything you’ve done.